“Come, You Who are Blessed”

 In this reading, the Lord lays out the circumstances of the final gathering: All the nations will be gathered [sunago]—but with the intention of being separated [aphorize].
 Why gather to separate?
 Why not just cast the uncharitable ones into judgment?

-This is a public event, an event for all to witness; including God, the heavenly beings, spiritual forces (evil and good) and all people.
+This is a public event, an event for all to witness; God, the heavenly beings, spiritual forces (evil and good) and all people will be present.
 As you see in this reading, no one will be left saying; “I didn’t know…”

-The word used for divide is to “declare a limit” or to “sever”.
-However, it is a public act; a declaration.
+The word used for divide is to “declare a limit” or to “sever.”
+It is a public act; a declaration.
 It is like having a public certificate of marriage, a final will or public deed to property recorded in your County.
 It is written and available for the public so that no one will be confused about the parameters or the binding nature of the judgment.

-When the decree is read, one group will no longer have access to another.
-It is the reason for the separation where we should place our greatest emphasis.
-Because, this reason, will help us understand how to be ready for the judgment.
+When the decree is read one group (the goats) will no longer have access to another (the sheep).
+It is the reason for the separation that we should emphasize.
+Understanding God's reason for the separation will help us understand how to be ready for the judgment.

 “He will separate them from one another…”

 Why would a shepherd divide sheep from goats?
 Sheep were the gentle and helpless cousins of the goat.
-Goats were a wild, independent creature considered to be willful and stubborn.
+Goats were wild, independent creatures considered to be willful and stubborn.
 Throughout the bible, goats are used by writers as symbols of poor leadership.
 They would often wander from the shepherd and lead the sheep with them.
-Then, when trouble arrived, goats would flee and leave the sheep behind them.
-God separates the goats and the sheep to prevent the weaker ones from being manipulated by the stronger ones.
+Then, when trouble arrived, goats would flee and leave the sheep behind.
+God separates the goats and the sheep to prevent the weak from being manipulated by the strong.

 Jer 50:6-9